Deployment Workflow Service¶

 Predefined Workflow Models¶

-MindSphere provides three predefined workflow models, which can be instantiated for software installation and configuration workflows using the model keys:
+Three predefined workflow models are available, which can be instantiated for software installation and configuration workflows using the model keys:

 |Workflow Model||Model Key||Description|

 |App installation|| ||This workflow is instantiated by the Edge App Deployment Service for tracking the installation status.
 The workflow is defined by the state machine shown here.|